The Unspoken Alchemy of Creative Copywriting

 Their entire brand is built on a creative apology: Sorry for making another bottled water brand in a world that doesn't need one.
 But at least we're putting it in infinitely recyclable aluminum cans with heavy metal graphics.

-The Technical Manual that Went Viral
+The Technical Manual That Went Viral

 When was the last time you read a technical manual for fun?
-Probably never – unless it was the manual for MailChimp's API.
+Probably never—unless it was the manual for Mailchimp's API.

 Yes, you read that correctly.
-MailChimp's API documentation became something of a legend in developer circles not just for its clarity but for its unexpected moments of delight.
+Mailchimp's API documentation became something of a legend in developer circles not just for its clarity but for its unexpected moments of delight.

 Between detailed technical specifications, you'd find references to zombie apocalypses, '80s movies, and the occasional haiku.
 The result?
 Developers actually read the documentation (a minor miracle) and often shared it with colleagues.